sbehnfeldt/eudonix-wordpress-theme-business/notes.md

 ## Lesson 51) Implementing Customizer Sections & Settings
 Replace in front-page.php the static HTML for the Jumbotron heading, img, etc. and the highlight box text, icons, etc. with the values specified by the user via the Customizer.

+## Lesson 52) Theme Widget Positions
+Converted content regions 1 and 2 and footer sections 1, 2 and 3 into widgets.